daigaku-ruby/Get-started-with-Ruby/1_Introduction/2_Hello_World/task.md

 # Say Hello World in Ruby

+---

+*You will learn:*
+- how to print to the standard otuput

+---

 In Ruby you can print to the standard output by using the *print* method.
 If you want to print a new line you can use the *puts* (or the shorter *p*) method.